 Main characteristicsOctopuses are eight-limb cephalopods.
-The largest species is the Giant North Pacific octopus, adults of which typically have a 4.3 m (14.1 ft) arm span and a weight in the region of 15 kg (33 lb).
+The largest species is the Giant North Pacific octopus, adults of which typically have a 4.3 meters (14.1 feet) arm span and a weight in the region of 15 kilograms (33 pounds).
 Octopuses vary in color and have the ability to alter their color to camouflage themselves against their surroundings.

 To move around octopuses crawl or swim.
 Normally they crawl, which involves walking on their limbs with their body supported by the water.
 To move faster they use jet propulsion, taking water into their mantle and expelling it via a muscular siphon.

 Octopuses are highly intelligent and are considered the most intelligent of the invertebrate.
 In studies that have involved mazes and other problem-solving, they have exhibited both long and short term memory.
 They can also be trained to distinguish between different shapes and patterns, and are the only invertebrates known to use tools.
 Observations have shown them "playing" in their aquariums – for example, repeatedly releasing a toy into a circular current and catching it.

 AnatomyMost octopuses have no internal skeleton or outer protective shell; their body is entirely soft, enabling them to squeeze through very small spaces.
 An exception are octopuses in the suborder Cirrina, which have two fins and an internal shell thus reducing their ability to maneuver in small areas.
 Octopuses have eight legs that bear suction cups, and a beak similar in shape to that of a parrot.
 They have three hearts, two that supply the gills and one that pumps copper-rich hemocyanin around the body.

 Octopuses have a relatively short life expectancy, Some species live for only about six months, whereas others, such as the North Pacific Giant Octopus, can live for up to five years.
 They die after breeding due to endocrine secretions from two optic glands.